 - Turn off, or remove the original.

-You can now start editing your boundary by using the Split tool within the Drawing Tools tab that displays when your boundary is selected.
+You can now start editing your boundary by using the Split tool within the Transform area of the SELECTION - TOOLS.

 - Clicking the Split tool will enable the split mode and your cursor will change to a set of scissors.